xcepti0n/vaibhavbhatia.net/content/posts/this-website-setup/hosting/index.md

 draft = false
 +++

-This article tells about how to host a website publically using cloudflare tunnel, that is running on localhost.
+This article explains how to host a website publically using cloudflare tunnel, that is running on localhost.

 <!-- more -->
 ## Hosting on Cloudflare